 The relationship between perfume and food is ancient.
 In many cultures, the distinction between what is worn and what is eaten has always been hazy.
 Rosewater and orange blossom water, for example, are utilized in Middle Eastern cuisine as well as as fragrant skin treatments.
 These elements have not only stood the test of time, but also helped to bridge the gap between two sensory worlds.

-The idea of edible perfumes has gained steam in recent years, mainly to the growing demand of natural and organic products.
+“The idea of edible perfumes has gained steam in recent years, mainly due to the growing demand for natural and organic products.
 Consumers are becoming more concerned with the contents in their perfumes, which has resulted in a renewed interest in natural, food-grade components.
+Chypre Sublime women’s fragrance is one such example of this shift, as it blends natural ingredients with a timeless elegance that appeals to those seeking both luxury and sustainability in their perfume choices.”

 Key Edible Perfume Ingredients